Hi, Andrea Unger here. And, technical analysis. Does technical analysis work?

 Well, if it works or not is a question that was born, probably, from a misconception of technical analysis.
 Who reads my curriculum sees that I am a member of the scientific community of SIAT, the Italian Technical Analysis Society.
 So, obviously, I do believe in technical analysis, and I don’t like to listen to those who say technical analysis doesn’t work.
 The problem is that normally, they identify technical analysts as chartists—pure chartists, people who draw lines of the chart, which is fine, but this is only one part of the world of technical analysis.

-The chartists, which is the old version of technical analysts, is profitable if he is a good discretionary user of what the tools are at his disposal.
-But at the end of the day, there is so much more that you really can find something that is useful for you.
+The Chartists, which is the old version of technical analysts, is profitable if he is a good discretionary user of what the tools are at his disposal.
+But at the end of the day, there is so much more than you really can find something that is useful for you.
 Look for technical analysis; look into it.
 You will learn a new world.

 Stay tuned.
 Ciao.